talkjs/tutorials/how-to-create-a-notification-center/how-to-create-a-notification-center.md

 ## Create a conversation with the REST API

-The first step is to create a [conversation](https://talkjs.com/docs/Reference/Concepts/Conversations/) between the message sender and receiver.
+The first step is to create a [conversation](https://talkjs.com/docs/Reference/Concepts/Conversations/) between the message sender and the customer who will receive it.
 In this tutorial, we'll create a new conversation for each message.
 To display the conversations we'll use TalkJS's [Inbox UI mode](https://talkjs.com/docs/Features/Chat_UI_Modes/The_Inbox/), with chat history on the left and the current selected conversation on the right, as in the demo image above.

 Another option would be to build a message center based on the [Chatbox UI mode](https://talkjs.com/docs/Features/Chat_UI_Modes/The_Chatbox/), which displays a single conversation: